amanelis/baboon/README.md

 Changed the order of bundle installing on Rails package.
 Wrote tests for CLI.

 #### 1.0.9
 Removed ruby configuration and added configuration by `config/baboon.yml`.
+More environments.

 ## Thanks
 I'd like to thank Enrique Ruiz Davila for making the beautiful [Baboon](http://www.behance.net/davila) image.